emqx/emqx-docs/en_US/rule/bridge_pulsar.md

 Payload: "hello"
 ```

-Then inspect the Pulsar by consume the topic, verify a new record has
+Then inspect the Pulsar by consuming the topic, and verify if a new record has
 been produced:

 ```bash